 - be registered with the authentication service Okta.

 for further information about the Protari trial.

 To get the most out of your Protari experience, it will help if you understand the data that you are accessing.
 One dataset is currently available to access using Protari:

 It is the responsibility of each researcher to assess the fitness of data for your intended purposes.
 Protari perturbs (slightly adjusts) data outputs to protect privacy, while retaining the information value of the table as a whole.
+Within this context, although cells may appear to contain none, or all, of the relevant population, this is not necessarily a reflection of the true value of the cell.
 Data accuracy may also be impacted by statistical or other error, including but not limited to coverage error, response error and linkage error.
 For this reason, Protari may not be suitable for all types of research.
 No reliance should be placed on data cells with small values, particularly where the total table population is also small.
 Refer to ABS publications related to the dataset you are accessing for further information (linked above).

 USING THE ABS PROTARI TABLE INTERFACE